GregoryFaust/samblaster/README.md

 Starting with *samblaster* release 0.1.22, these definitions are affected by the use of the **-M** option.
 By default, *samblaster* will use the current definitions of alignment types as specified in the [SAM Specification](http://samtools.sourceforge.net/SAMv1.pdf).
 Namely, alignments marked with FLAG 0x100 are considered *secondary*, while those marked with FLAG 0x800 are considered *supplemental*.
-If the **-M** option is specified, then both FLAG 0x100 and 0x800 are considered *supplemental*, and no alignments are considered *secondary*.
+If the **-M** option is specified, alignments marked with either FLAG 0x100 or 0x800 are considered *supplemental*, and no alignments are considered *secondary*.
-In either case, a *primary* alignment is one that is neither *secondary* nor *supplemental*.
+A *primary* alignment is always one that is neither *secondary* nor *supplemental*.
 Only *primary* and *supplemental* alignments are used to find chimeric (split-read) mappings.
 The **-M** flag is used for backward compatibility with older SAM/BAM files in which "chimeric" alignments were marked with FLAG 0x100, and should also be used with output from more recent runs of *bwa mem* using its **-M** option.